Multiplayer API Key

 You’ll need an API key as part of your configuration:

-- Backend data (STEP 2): used by your backend setup to send traces, logs, and request/response data.
+- Backend setup STEP 2: to send traces, logs, and request/response data to Multiplayer

 You can:

-- Use a single API key for both frontend and backend data (recommended for most setups).
+- Use a single API key for both frontend and backend setup (recommended for most setups).

 - OR, optionally, generate separate API keys for frontend and backend if you want stricter separation or different access scopes.